duckdb/duckdb-web/docs/configuration/pragmas.md

 By default, a limited amount of profiling information is provided (`standard`).
 For more details, use the detailed profiling mode by setting `profiling_mode` to `detailed`.
-The output of this mode shows how long it takes to apply certain optimizers on the query tree and how long physical planning takes.
+The output of this mode shows how long it takes to apply certain optimizers on the query tree and how long physical planning takes:

 ```sql
 SET profiling_mode = 'detailed';